ahoundetoungan/QuantilePeer/README.md

 ```
 The conformity parameter appears consistent, as the estimate is similar to what was obtained from the previous estimations using the quantile model.
 However, the total effect seems to correspond to the sum of the estimates across different quantiles from the previous estimations.

 In the `qpeer` and `linpeer` functions, the endogenous variables are not defined by the user.
 For example, in the quantile model, one only needs to set the quantile levels.
 This feature can limit the estimation of certain specifications.
-To address this issue, the `QtNet` package provides the generic function `genpeer`, which allows users to define their endogenous variables.
+To address this issue, the `QuantilePeer` package provides the generic function `genpeer`, which allows users to define their endogenous variables.
 This option is useful for estimating the effects of quantiles among girl and boy peers, combining average peer effects with quantile peer effects in the same model, or specifying other social norms.

 The `endogenous.variables` argument of the function must be defined as a formula where the endogenous variables are specified.
 Below is an example where average peer effects and quantile peer effects are estimated.
 ```R